Deacon Dan P. Stallings

 In January 2008, additional charges were filed after a woman alleged Deacon Stallings abused her in 1998, when she was 15 or 16 years old.
 In March 2008, he pleaded guilty to five counts of incest and one count of fourth-degree sexual assault.
 In May 2008, he was sentenced to twenty years in prison.

 Deacon Stallings was laicized in 2009, and died in 2015.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Washington.
 If you need a lawyer because you were sexually abused by a priest in Washington, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Archdiocese of Washington now have legal options to recover damages due to a compensation fund created for victims.
-Contact us at (954) 641-2100 or firstname.lastname@example.org today.
+Call us at (888) 283-9922 or send an email to firstname.lastname@example.org to discuss your options today.